 C.Phil. degree-completed all PhD coursework and exams- in Hispanic Languages and Literatures, from UCLA.

-I started teaching when I was at UCBerkeley- I became a Spanish tutor there for the first time.
+I first started teaching at UCBerkeley- as a Spanish tutor- for the first time.
 At Stanford I was an English-in-Action language partner.
-Then at UCLA we doctoral students taught undergraduate Spanish classes on campus, and I began to teach at other colleges also.
-I have a full time career in social services now, but have continued tutoring.
+At UCLA all of us doctoral students taught undergraduate Spanish classes, and I began to teach at other colleges also.
+I have a full-time career in social services now, but continue tutoring.

-High school, Middle School, College students from campuses ranging from Occidental College to Mount Saint Mary's.
-Most currently with high school students from the SGV area.
+High school, Middle School, College students from campuses ranging from Occidental College to Mount Saint Mary's, and currently with high school students from the SGV area.

-A recent event that moved me was when a student that I tutor shared that she really enjoys learning about Latin American culture and history, and so we agreed that she would watch the film Roma and then we talked about it and how it addresses universal themes like poverty and love; she seems so inspired to learn the language so that she can access different genres, poetry, film music, and that is wonderful.
+A recent event that moved me was when a student shared that she really enjoys learning about Latin American culture, and we agreed that she would watch the film Roma and then we discussed it and how it addresses universal themes; she seems so inspired to learn the language so she can access different genres, poetry, film, music, and that is wonderful.

-I would advise a student to meet with a tutor for a one-on-one, and if it's not a good fit, continue looking for someone that you can effectively work with.
-Be honest and open with your tutor, and let them know exactly what's going on with your class/learning, and what areas you are struggling with, to keep an open line of communication.
+I would advise a student to meet with a tutor for a one-on-one, and if it's not a good fit, continue looking.
+Be honest and open with your tutor, let them know what's going on with your class/learning, and what areas you are struggling with.

 What do you expect from a tutoring session?